pavelfl/island_counter/README.md

 A recursive version is included as a reference.

+## Python version

+The utility was tested with **Python 3.12**, and this is the recommended version to use.
+Other recent Python 3 versions should work as well, but 3.12 is the one this project was verified with.

 ## Installing Python (Windows 11)

 1. Download from: https://www.python.org/downloads/windows/
 2. During installation check: “Add Python to PATH”
 3. Verify with: python --version

 ## Running the utility